-India’s Parliament passes law that will reserve 33% of legislature seats for women from 2029
+New India law reserves a third of legislative seats for women, starting 2029

 Under the legislation, the reservation of seats for women would continue for 15 years and could be extended by Parliament.
 Only women will be allowed to contest 33% of the seats in the elected lower house of Parliament and in state legislatures.

+Dola Sen, a lawmaker with the opposition All India Trinamool Congress Party, asked whether the government was serious about implementing the quota of seats for women by delaying it until 2029.

+In the 1990s, India introduced a similar seat reservation — also set at one-third — for women in elections for local organizations.

-Home Minister Shah said four attempts by three governments since 1996 failed to enact the legislation.
+Home Minister Shah said four attempts by three governments since 1996 failed to enact the latest legislation in Parliament.

 Women comprise over 48% of India’s more than 1.4 billion people but have 15.1% representation in Parliament, compared to the international average of 24%, Law and Justice Minister Arjun Ram Meghwal said.
 In India’s state legislatures, women hold about 10% of the seats.

-Prime Minister Narendra Modi’s Bharatiya Janata Party and the opposition Congress party have been trying to enact legislation in Parliament to bring about gender parity and inclusive governance since 1996.
+Modi’s Bharatiya Janata Party and the opposition Congress party have been trying to enact legislation in Parliament to bring about gender parity and inclusive governance since 1996.
 They faced opposition from regional parties, which argued that seats reserved for women would be cornered by the educated elite from urban areas, leaving poor and less educated women unrepresented.

 But opposition to the bill waned over the years, “giving way to broader symbolic politics where it is crucial to being perceived as responsive to emerging constituencies — like women,” wrote the Indian Express newspaper.